lsmag/work-at-olist/docs/01-getting-started.md

 Getting started
 ===================

-This project uses Django 2.1, Python 3.7 and PostgreSQL for the call records API, and it's named "sparrow" (because naming is hard).
+This project uses Django 2.1, Python 3.6 and PostgreSQL for the call records API, and it's named "sparrow" (because naming is hard).
 It was developed using Arch Linux, written in Emacs and uses a small number of libraries for testing: pytest, flake8, coverage.py, freezegun, model_mommy.
-The dependencies are _both_ managed by setup.py and by Pipenv.
+The dependencies are managed by Pipenv.

 It was written to be developed using docker-compose for both running the server and the test suite.
 The next chapters, listed below, will